 In Greek mythology, mint has been termed as the herb of hospitality and rightly so.
 In its early days of discovery, mint was used as a room freshener only until later when the numerous other benefits it could provide came to light.
 Commonly known as pudina in India, mint is widely used in Middle Eastern, Indian, British and American cuisines in the form of tea, beverage, candies, jellies, syrup, ice cream, etc.

 Mint leaves contain the highest amount of antioxidants than any other existing herb.
 The essential oils that mint is composed of contain phenolic acids, phytosteron, saponins, triterpines, flanovoid, carotenoids, anthocyanins, etc. For over 2000 years, mint oil has been widely used by ancient homo-sapiens for a variety of purposes.
-The oil is now widely used in the preparation of confectionaries, liquor, perfumes and for treatment of a variety of conditions.
+The Mint oil is now widely used in the preparation of confectionaries, liquor, perfumes and for treatment of a variety of conditions.

-Mint possesses relaxant properties and is considered to be extremely useful for asthma patients as it relieves congestion in the nasal pipe.
+Mint leaves possesses relaxant properties and is considered to be extremely useful for asthma patients as it relieves congestion in the nasal pipe.
 However, the quantity and frequency of mint usage needs to be kept in check as excess use might lead to irritation in the nose and stomach.

 Mint possesses soothing and cleanses porperties.
 It prevents inflammation in the stomach, cleanses the palates and promotes the process of digestion.
-This happens as a result of the salivary glands being activated on consumption of mint that enable the digestive enzymes to be produced in adequate quantities.
+This happens as a result of the salivary glands being activated on consumption of mint leaves water that enable the digestive enzymes to be produced in adequate quantities.

 Mint has been in the form of tea or chewed raw used for clearing congestion in the throat, nose, bronchi and lungs.
-It helps in soothing and cooling the nose, throat and the respiratory channels and preventing a prolong disorder that usually starts with asthma or common cold.
+Mint helps in soothing and cooling the nose, throat and the respiratory channels and preventing a prolong disorder that usually starts with asthma or common cold.
 Mint is an effective natural cure for the said condition a d is thus widely used in the preparation of balms and ointments.

-Mint consumption ensures that you lose the extra flab in a healthy manner.
+Mint consumption ensures that you lose the extra weight in a healthy manner.
 Mint enables the release of digestive enzymes that further on consume the fat content of the body in order to produce energy.
 This ensures that instead of the fat getting accumulated in the body, it used in fact to produce more energy.

 The essential oils present in the composition of mint are widely known to resist the release of certain chemicals in the body that lead to seasonal allergies and hay fever, also called rhinitis.
 Mint is best to be consumed fresh in its raw form or in the form of mint tea to keep away from allergies.